 It is not difficult to learn how to trim a goat’s hooves and the tools required to do so can be purchased for roughly $100 at agricultural supply stores.
 While the price varies by geographic area, it typically costs between $10 to $25 for a farrier to trim all of a single goat’s hooves.

-Vaccines and Antibiotics
+Shots and Antibiotics

 Once you learn how to properly and safely give a shot to the goat, you are usually more comfortable and ready to do so in an emergency situation when waiting for a vet to arrive is not an option.